sungsoo-ahn/2025/_posts/2025-04-28-vit-baseline-revisited.md

 Another problematic transform is the Solarize transform, [whose augmentation strength varies unintuitively with `magnitude` and is in danger of uint8 overflow](https://github.com/google-research/big_vision/issues/110).
 It just happens to behave as expected with [`randaug(2, 10)`](https://github.com/google-research/big_vision/blob/ec86e4da0f4e9e02574acdead5bd27e282013ff1/big_vision/configs/vit_s16_i1k.py#L57) in our case.

-As for the discrepancy between TorchVision's RandAugment and Big Vision's RandAugment, we can also use a calibration grid to confirm and visualize.
+As for the discrepancy between torchVision's RandAugment and Big Vision's RandAugment, we can also use a calibration grid to confirm and visualize.
 Given the following $224 \times 224$ black & white calibration grid: